timothylimyl/Vision-Backbone/readme.md

 - **Reconfigure/configure standard convolutions.** We can change the convolution layers to use other convolutions such as Depthwise Separable
-Convolutions and Dilated Convolutions.
+Convolutions, Group Convolutions and Dilated Convolutions.
 For example, we can select to change Block2-4 of ResNet Convolutions to Depthwise Separable and observe the change in performance (other variations of this experiment can be done).
-Configure standard convolutions to small filters (3x3), if your network is using a 7x7 kernel, it may be a good idea to stack three 3x3 kernels instead.
+It is worth looking into using Group convolutions as it has a lot of potential to improve the performance of the network while reducing computational requirements.
+Lastly, configure standard convolutions to small filters (3x3), if your network is using a 7x7 kernel, it may be a good idea to stack three 3x3 kernels instead.

-- **Re-designing core network architecture.**  If your network is a single branch (all convolutions in series), try widening the network using the SAME branch (cardinality).
-Increasing cardinality has proven to improve the model performance more than increasing depth.
-You can also try widening using different/custom operations on each branch.
-Next, you can experiment with either adding or concatenating the features from different branch or even features from a different layer.
+- **Re-designing core network architecture.** Worth to try widening using different/custom operations on each branch.
+Next, you can also experiment with either adding or concatenating the features from different branch or even features from a different layer.

 - **Use SOTA activation functions.** Try more advanced activation functions other than ReLU and compare results.